EmmaSimon/awful-doctor/README.md

 ### React

 I used `create-react-app` to set up the environment because I didn't want to mess around with configuration for too long.
+Remember to `yarn install` (or `npm i`).

+## Running

+For the backend, first activate virtualenv if you're using it.
+Then, `cd backend; python ./manage.py runserver`
+That will start the Django dev server on port `8000`, leave it running.

+For the frontend, you can do `yarn run start` (or `npm run start`) to start the webpack dev server on port `3000`.
+If you want it built instead, it's `yarn run build`, which goes into the `build` directory.
+For a quick server, you can just do `python -m http.server 8080` in `build`.